 Welsh Water provides an essential public service to the households, businesses and the environment in Wales.
 It is a highly capital intensive business, with assets that will serve many future generations.
-It has a huge capital investment programme, some £3 billion since 2001 with similar amounts to come.
+It has a huge capital investment programme, over £3 billion since 2001 with similar amounts to come.
 Its strategy is to deliver a secure, long-term credit quality to investors (such as pension funds and insurance companies) so as to raise the finance it needs at the cheapest possible cost, thereby keeping down bills to customers (around a third of which go to remunerate finance for investment).

 Glas Cymru is a “company limited by guarantee”; it has no shareholders and so its corporate governance functions are the responsibility of its Board, which has a majority of independent non-executive directors, and its members, around 70 individuals appointed following a process undertaken by an independent membership selection panel.
 Members are not representatives of outside stakeholder groups but rather are unpaid individuals whose duty is to promote the good running of the company, in the best interests of its customers.
-The business operates as a fully commercial undertaking and it is a listed company, complying with the Combined Code.
+The business operates as a fully commercial undertaking and it is a listed company, complying with the UK Corporate Governance Code.

 Successes of the group to date include:

 - some £3 billion invested to improve drinking water quality, environmental protection and customer service – at no cost to the taxpayer

 - financial gearing reduced from 93% to around 65% are reflected in improved credit ratings (A/A3/A) which are the strongest in the UK water sector

 - around £180 million returned to customers in the form of ‘customer dividends’ and over £10 million of support for disadvantaged customer groups via social tariffs and an assistance fund

 - lower average customer bills in real terms than in 2000, in part due to the best record in the sector in cost reduction and improved efficiency.